 Calendula oil is derived from the flower tops of the marigold or pot marigold flower by distillation.
-The oil is sticky with a texture similar to castor oil.
-It has a strong smell and some people might find it unappealing but you can mask this by mixing it with a little olive oil or suitable essential oil.
+Calendula oil is sticky with a texture similar to castor oil.
+Calendula oil has a strong smell and some people might find it unappealing but you can mask this by mixing it with a little olive oil or suitable essential oil.

 Benefits of Calendula Oil for the Scalp

-- Calendula oil’s regenerative properties will provide an ideal environment for healthier hair follicles leading to better hair growth.
+Calendula flower oil’s regenerative properties will provide an ideal environment for healthier hair follicles leading to better hair growth.

-- Once your whole head is covered, massage thoroughly until the oil is absorbed into your scalp then style as usual.
+- Once your whole scalp area is covered, start massaging your scalp until the oil is absorbed.

-- Ideally, apply it 2 – 3 times a week at bedtime.
+- Apply 2 – 3 times a week at bedtime.
 There is no need to heat up the oil or wash it off.
 If you have an oily scalp, use twice a week and wash with a mild shampoo the next morning.

 Where Can I Purchase Calendula Oil?

 Calendula oil has been known to stimulate collagen production.
 When applied to wounds ASAP, it can help minimize scarring.
 It can also assist with stretch marks